PollockCR/CS480Pollock/PA7/README.md

 The following features were added beyond project requirements:
 - Option to go from actual data to scaled view (v)
 - Displays name of current planet view and current mode (right arrow)
-- Camera moves smoothly from planet to planet
+- Camera pans from planet to planet
 - Menu display can be toggled on/off (m)

 Ubuntu Dependencies